krishnagopika/ai-emp-eng/prompt-engineering.md

 - Set Output Boundaries
 - Use Parameter controls
 - Provide context using RAG or CAG.
-- Finetune llms on domain knowlwdge
+- Finetune models on domain knowlwdge

 #### security considerations